Luk4Stana/TheStanaTools/README.md

 ```bash
 sh stanatools.sh
 ```
-Setup
+Setup:
 Just add the package names you want to kill in config/bloatware.list (one per line).

-Requirements
+Requirements:
 Root access.

-A brain (don't disable random system apps if you don't know what they do).
+(don't disable random system apps if you don't know what they do).
 Built for personal use, but feel free to fork if it helps you.